• Skip to primary navigation

 • Serving to fussy eaters – grated the carrot and vegetables, or place in a food processor and chop until fine.
 Add to the recipe as normal.

-• Toast a slice of bread then spoon savoury mince over the top.
+• On toast – a classic mince dish!
+Toast a slice of bread then spoon savoury mince over the top and enjoy for an easy dinner, or breakfast.

 • Turn it into chili con carne – add a pinch of chilli powder and a tin of cooked kidney beans.